Executing on Server or Client

 Overview

-Very often your code will need to know if it's running on a server or a client, or both at the same time.
+Very often your code will need to know if it's running on a server or a client, or .
 There are several ways of knowing this, for example, code executed directly from client or server only events or methods, checking compiler directives to see the type of game build, marking methods to only allow running on a specific instance, or simply checking a Boolean value.

 Checking a Boolean